 The paddling trail connects Bayport Park to Linda Pedersen Park

+Next on our Florida Bucket List 2018 is a paddling adventure!
 Hernando County, on Florida’s Adventure Coast, recently unveiled a coastal paddling trail through the salt marsh ecosystem at Bayport Park.
-The beauty of this adventure is the total immersion into the natural surroundings of a vibrant tidal estuary, where fresh water from springs meets the salt water from the Gulf of Mexico.
-The paddling trail connects Bayport Park to Linda Pedersen Park with a navigable waterway that winds through inlets of cordgrass, cabbage palms and mangroves.
+The beauty of this adventure is the total immersion into the natural surroundings of a vibrant tidal estuary, where freshwater from springs also meets the saltwater from the Gulf of Mexico.
+The paddling trail connects Bayport Park to Linda Pedersen Park with a navigable waterway that winds through inlets of cordgrass, cabbage palms, and also mangroves.

 10. Got Blown Away By Beaches in Martin County